Skip to main content

 Web3 Firewalls

-In web3, the project responsible to offering Node operations to their ecosystem, should provide documentation on how to setup these SGs or firewalls.
+In web3, the project responsible to offering node operations to their ecosystem, should provide documentation on how to setup these SGs or firewalls.

 As there is very high probability that a node from a web3 ecosystem will be directly connected to the Internet, the need to configure a firewall is the most likely case.